pralhadstha/omnipay-fonepay/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP.

-This package implements Fonepay QR support for Omnipay.
+Currently this package only implements Fonepay QR support for Omnipay.
+Fonepay functionality will be added soon.

 ## Installation